Note on Corona Virus, Flu, and RSV

 We meet in the Good News classroom, usually every 2nd & 4th Tuesdays.
 Come join in fellowship as we create quilts and other articles of fabric to be provided to our Christmas Store and other local charities.
 Please see Fran Gunst if you have any questions.

 There is a sign-up sheet for items needed in the foyer.
 Also, please sign up in the foyer to help with preparing or serving the meal.
 Helpers, please arrive at 4:40 pm to prepare the meal.
 We will serve the meal at 6:00 pm.
-See Susan Trimble if you have any questions.
+See Jayne White if you have any questio

 If we confess our sins, he is faithful and just and will forgive us our sins and